 - (a) For the purposes of this Section, "purchasing delegation" means the maximum authorized dollar limits for purchases of commodities, printing, and services by community colleges. - (b) The State Board of Community Colleges shall not increase a community college's purchasing delegation in any calendar year without the concurrence of the Department of Administration, Division of Purchase and Contract.
-If the Department of Administration, Division of Purchase and Contract does not respond within 60 days of the State Board of Community Colleges notifying the Department of Administration, Division of Purchase and Contract of a college's request to increase its purchasing delegation, the State Board of Community Colleges may increase a community college's purchasing delegation consistent with Paragraph (d) of this Rule without the concurrence of the Department of Administration, Division of Purchase and Contract of Administration, Division of Purchase and Purchase and Contract, and purchase and Contract of Purchase and Contract.

-- (c) The maximum purchasing delegation for a community college shall be no greater than one hundred thousand dollars (\$100,000). - (1) Tier Structure: - (A) Each community college's purchasing delegation shall correspond to the following four-tiered structure:
+If the Department of Administration, Division of Purchase and Contract does not respond within 60 days of the State Board of Community Colleges notifying the Department of Administration, Division of Purchase and Contract of a college's request to increase its purchasing delegation, the State Board of Community Colleges may increase a community college's purchasing delegation consistent with Paragraph (d) of this Rule without the concurrence of the Department of Administration, Division of Purchase and Contract. - (c) The maximum purchasing delegation for a community college shall be no greater than one hundred thousand dollars (\$100,000). - 1) Tier Structure: - a.
+Each community college's purchasing delegation shall correspond to the following four-tiered structure:

-Tier 1 Tier 2 Tier 3 Tier 4 \$10,000 \$25,000 \$50,000 \$100,000
+Tier 1 Tier 2 Tier 3 Tier 4 \$10,00 \$25,000 \$50,000 \$100,000